Originally uploaded Nov 27, 2020

-“The real problem of humanity is the following: we have Paleolithic emotions, medieval institutions, and god-like technology.” - E. O Wilson
+“The real problem of humanity is the following: we have Palaeolithic emotions, medieval institutions, and god-like technology.”
+E. O Wilson

-If we take god-like technology in the context of the circular economy as the alternatives to a fossil-based economy, then the Paleolithic emotion is our behavioural approach to solving the same problem.
+If we take god-like technology in the context of the circular economy as the alternatives to a fossil-based economy, then the Palaeolithic emotion is our behavioural approach to solving the same problem.

 The three principal reasons for the presence and need to recognise the societal blind spot are: